Transgender treatment ban challenged by lawsuit in Alabama

 Asked for a response to the legislation, Ivey spokeswoman Gina Maiola replied, "We are prepared to defend our values and this legislation.”

+The lawsuit identifies the plaintiff as “Mary Roe,” a 13-year-old transgender girl who is accepted as a girl in both her church and her school.
+Mary began taking puberty blockers last year.

+“For Mary to be forced to go through male puberty would be devastating; it would predictably result in her experiencing isolation, depression, anxiety, and distress," the lawsuit states.
+“Mary’s parents are also concerned that without access to the puberty-blocking medication she needs, Mary would resort to self-harm as a means of coping with her psychological distress or even attempt suicide.”

-Similar measures have been pushed in other states, but the Alabama legislation is the first to put criminal penalties on doctors.
+Similar measures have been pushed in other states, but the Alabama legislation is the first to lay out criminal penalties for doctors.

 In Texas, Republican Gov. Greg Abbott has ordered the state’s child welfare agency to investigate as abuse reports of gender-confirming care for kids.
 And a law in Arkansas bans gender-affirming medications.
 That law has been blocked by a court, however.